— Free UK Property Tool —

 Can I avoid the BTL surcharge by buying in a company name?

 No — limited companies pay the 5% surcharge too when buying residential property.
 The surcharge applies to the transaction, not the buyer's personal tax status.
-However, companies have different advantages in terms of mortgage interest deductibility (Section 24 does not apply) and corporation tax rates, which may outweigh the SDLT disadvantage depending on your circumstances.
+However, companies have different advantages in terms of mortgage interest deductibility (Section 24 does not apply to companies) and corporation tax rates, which may outweigh the SDLT disadvantage depending on your circumstances.
+Use the BTL yield calculator to model personal vs Ltd Co after SDLT.
+Stamp Duty (SDLT) explained · HMO vs BTL · Section 24 explained

 What does "effective SDLT rate" mean?